lukehalley/MigrateChart/outreach/projects/_QUICK_COPY_PASTE.md

 ### 2. @acedatacloud (20% participation crisis)
 ```
-Hey Ace team!
+Hey!
 I'm Luke—been chatting with Adam McBride and the @MigrateFun guys about helping projects with post-migration transparency.

 Built https://migrate-chart.fun—working with @dev_skill_issue from @ZeraLabs and @notorious_d_e_v from @PayAINetwork.
 Shows complete price history so holders can see the full picture.